by Diane Spicer

 If you're curious enough to try it, or want to get better at it, keep these backpacking fundamental truths in mind:

 1. Checklists before, during and after your backpacking trip are critical to your success.
+There is no such thing as over planning.

 2. You're going to have to build up a gear locker full of backpacking equipment, one season and one gear sale at a time.

 3. Know your limits, and respect them to find the best pace and distance for your body.
+It will change each day on the trail, so be gentle with yourself.

 4. Hydration levels can make or break you in terms of stamina, so pay attention to your water intake.
+Dehydration is one of the biggest mistake backpackers make, and it costs them dearly.

 Knowing what to bring on a backpacking trip is a big deal.